MadeByMike/madebymike/_posts/2016-9-19-svg-has-more-potential.md

 #### Setting X & Y attributes with CSS

 For the most part setting and changing X and Y attributes of SVG elements with CSS will not work.
 Although this will be fully possible in SVG 2.0, for now there is an exception to this rule in Chrome with regard  to `<image>` elements.
-It is also possible to use CSS transforms to manipulate positioning, but you will find this has limitations as well.
+It is sometimes possible to use CSS transforms to manipulate positioning, but you will find this has limitations as well.

 #### External sources in embedded SVG